IBM/ansible-role-infosvr-import-export/README.md

 ```
 ibm_infosvr_impexp_bg_export:
   - dest: "<path>"
-    type: "<string>"
-    changes_in_last_hours: <int>
     categories: "<string>"
     options: "<string>"
+    objects:
+      - type: "<string>"
+        changes_in_last_hours: <int>
         conditions:
           - { property: "<string>", operator: "<string>", value: "<value>" }
           - ...
+      - ...
 ```

-The required parameters for an export are the `dest` file into which to capture and `type` of assets to export. `type` must be one of `category`, `term`, `information_governance_policy`, `information_governance_rule`, or `label`.
+The required parameters for an export are the `dest` file into which to capture and `type` of assets to export (under `object`). `type` must be one of `category`, `term`, `information_governance_policy`, `information_governance_rule`, or `label`.

 Because of the way the export for these assets works, you may be able to improve the efficiency by using the optional `categories` limiter.
 This will not be considered in coordination with the `conditions`, so should be used only for optimisation purposes: to limit the amount of content exported, you can specify multiple categories as comma-separated in the `categories` string.
 The path separator for categories is `::`.
-(Leaving this option out will export all categories initially, and later restrict these based on the `type` and `conditions` specified by the other options.)
+(Leaving this option out will export all categories initially, and later restrict these based on the `type`s and `conditions` specified by the other options.)

 **Examples**: